BoYanZh/Joint-Teapot/README.md

 ### `archive-repos`

-archive repos in gitea organization according to regex (dry-run enabled in default)
+archive repos in gitea organization according to regex (dry-run enabled by default)

 ### `unwatch-all-repos`